-To be entitled to reasonable access to a station, a candidate for President must either make a substantial showing of candidacy or must be on the ballot in the state in which access to a station is sought.
-Even if the candidate is not on the ballot in the state in which access is sought, the candidate is entitled to access if on the ballot in at least ten other states (including DC), has made a substantial showing of candidacy in ten other states (including DC), or is on the ballot in a neighboring state that falls within the station's principal service area (i.e., noise limited service contour (NLSC)).
+To be entitled to reasonable access to a station, a candidate for nomination for President must either make a substantial showing of candidacy or must be on the ballot in the state in which access to a station is sought.
+Even if the candidate is not on the ballot in the state in which access is sought or has not made a substantial showing in the state, the candidate is entitled to access if the candidate is either on the ballot in at least ten states (including DC), has made a substantial showing of candidacy in ten states (including DC), or is on the ballot in a neighboring state that falls within the station's principal service area (i.e., 1 mV/m contour for FM, 0.5 mV/m for AM).